KarstenWendtTUD/sal-metaclustering/README.md

 Before the original data is converted, attributes defined as irrelevant, constant attributes (units and the like) and those with low information content are to be filtered out.
 The implementation is performed by sal.features.selection.DefaultAttributeSelector and is located in sal.features.selection.drop_irrelevant_attributes(), sal.features.selection.drop_constant_attributes() and sal.features.selection.drop_features_with_low_information_gain().

-##### Dynamic selection

-Once the dataset has been generated by the pipeline, the remaining features are subjected to tests for fitness with respect to a specific target.
-For example, the correlation between a learning goal such as CR1 and each feature can be calculated.
-Then, if a certain threshold is exceeded, the algorithm by definition supports the feature with respect to its expressiveness.
-The following methods are used for this purpose:

-* Correlation
-* ꭓ²-Test
-* Recursive feature elimination
-* Lasso regularization
-* Random-Forest Ranking

-A table is then calculated with the truth value as the product of method and feature.
-A threshold for the number of supporting algorithms is set in the configuration and decides which features are included in the training.

 #### Feature Engineering